 The aim of the Contemplative Sustainable Futures Program is to create space and opportunities for learning, networking and knowledge development on the role of inner dimensions and transformation for sustainability.
 It consists of three building blocks: education, networking and research activities.
 The latter also includes research on the interface between the mind, mindfulness and the climate crisis, such as the ActivateChange, Mind4Change and TransVision projects.

-Fields of expertise: Christine is an internationally-renowned expert in sustainable development and associated (inner and outer) transformation processes, with more than 20 years of experience.
+Fields of expertise: Christine is an internationally-renowned expert in sustainable development and associated (inner and outer) transformation processes, with more than 25 years of experience.
 Her work has shaped international debates and increased knowledge on personal, organisational and policy transformations in a context of climate change.
-She has led many international projects and published about 200 academic papers, book chapters, and books on these issues.
+She has led many international projects and published more than 200 academic papers, book chapters, and books on these issues.
 Her publications are regularly cited and used for practice, theory and policy development, including by the Intergovernmental Panel on Climate Change (IPCC).
 Her recent publications on inner-outer transformation for sustainability can be found here (under the heading ‘publications’).

 Professional experience: Christine is currently Professor at Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
 Previously, she worked as co-director of the Societal Resilience Centre and at the Global Development Institute of the University of Manchester, UK.
 In parallel to her academic research, Christine works on an ongoing basis as a consultant for different governmental and non-governmental organisations.
 Places where she has worked include Brazil, Chile, Colombia, El Salvador, Germany, Guatemala, India, Kosovo, Mexico, Peru, the Philippines, Sweden, Tanzania, Togo and the UK.